 None of the controls will be identified by a traditional checkpoint sign.
 You treat all controls just like any passage control, that is, you'll try to pass the checkpoint at precisely the correct time.
 Moments after you pass the control, your smartphone will sound a ringy-dingy tone and display your arrival time, your leg score, and whether you were early or late.
-You should continue rallying on time until you reach the second control in each section.
-There will always be 2 (and only 2) timing controls in each leg.
+You should continue rallying on time until you reach the next control, or the next NRI.